-1:00 to 5:00.
+The Museum is open from Tuesday through Friday 10 am to 4 pm.
 The Museum is closed on Mondays and all major holidays.
 Admission is free.
 For information, please call 432-837-8143 or visit our website at www.museumofthebigbend.com.
 The mailing address is Box C-101, Sul Ross State University, Alpine, Texas 79832.